damalialutfiani/Quizz-on-codecademy2/R/Lesson3 Data Cleaning in R.md

 -   [ ]	Making the data frame smaller in size
 -   [x]	**Reshaping a data frame into the rows and columns we want**
 -   [ ]	Filling NA values in a data frame

+5. The table below represents a data frame df that stores a statistics final exam scores for a